-Note: This Law does not apply to bank accounts, household goods or other personal property.
-It only applies to real property on the reserve.
+Note: This Law does not apply to the land itself, only to structures and fixtures on the land.
+It also does not apply to personal property, such as bank accounts, household goods or other personal property.

-4.2 This Law applies to spouses only if at least one of them is a member.
+4.3 This Law applies to spouses only if at least one of them is a member.